SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1193070: Engraving with a wand of draining keeps illiterate
 		    conduct (Nico Kist)
 -fixed bug 924811: Fire vampires leave corpses
+-fixed bug 1028948: casting stone to flesh on a gargoyle

 See history.txt for changes made in previous versions.